Are you interested in translating this manual into another language? Please contact me here.

-This simulation is instrumental and informative for students who want to virtually perform the experiment without the need of a real lab (or in the case of lab equipment shortage).
-They can record measurements of several physical quantities such as the photocurrent, wavelength, voltage, light intensity, etc… and from these results, they can plot the corresponding graphs and calculate other physical quantities such as the work function of the used element, or Plank’s constant, etc.
+This simulation is instrumental and informative for students who want to virtually experiment without the need for a real lab (or in the case of lab equipment shortage).
+They can record measurements of several physical quantities such as the period, the maximum voltage, and the phase shift between the two waveforms, etc.., and from these results, they can determine other quantities like the effective voltage and the frequency.

-The simulation is also invaluable and handy for teachers and lab instructors who want to engage their students in performing lab activities on the photoelectric effect and draw conclusions and discover the underlying principles.
+The simulation is also invaluable and handy for teachers and lab instructors who want to engage their students in performing lab activities on sound and draw conclusions and discover the underlying principles.

 I advise the instructors who want to benefit from this simulation to introduce the experiment in a directed discovery approach.
 This way, the students are guided through repeating the experiment to discover the underlying principles rather than receiving them.

 Importance of the simulation: